wwoast/constantina/docs/INSTALL.md

 `private` directories should appear to be merged_.
 There are two strategies for doing this.

- 1. **Private/Secure**: Requests for `private/` files get directed through Constantina
+ * **Private/Secure**: Requests for `private/` files get directed through Constantina
-   i.
-Use this if you want a private blog or forum
+   * Use this if you want a private blog or forum
- 2. **Public/Open**: The webserver redirects to `private/` files directly
+ * **Public/Open**: The webserver redirects to `private/` files directly
-   i.
-Use this if you want a public site without user accounts or authentication
+   * Use this if you want a public site without user accounts or authentication

-Regardless of Constantina's application config, either of these strategies will work.
-However, **using strategy #2 leaves your files publicly accessible, regardless of the authentication mode used**.
+Regardless of Constantina's application config, either of these solutions will work.
+Be aware that **using the Public/Open config makes your files accessible to unauthenticated users, regardless of your Constantina settings**!

 ### Webserver Configuration Strategies